bfararjeh/sf6-fantasy-league/README.md

 ## **The app is free, right?**

-No, it will cost $399.99 to begin a league.
-Just kidding.
-It's free and always will be!
+This app is free and always will be!

 ## **Is there an app or web version?**